Keyboard shortcuts

 Ignoring

-By default, all struct fields are included into the generated GraphQL input object type.
-To prevent inclusion of a specific field annotate it with the #[graphql(ignore)] attribute:
+By default, all struct fields (or enum variants) are included into the generated GraphQL input object type.
+To prevent inclusion of a specific field/variant annotate it with the #[graphql(ignore)] attribute:

 WARNING: Ignored fields must either implement Default or be annotated with the #[graphql(default = <expression>)] argument.